justmorpheus/ch1_iam/02-s3-prefix/README.md

 ## Instructions

 1. Open [S3](https://s3.console.aws.amazon.com/s3/home).
-Search for a bucket with a name equal to the `S3Bucket` output of your CloudFormation stack and upload a few files.
+Search for a bucket with a name equal to the `S3Bucket` output of your terraform and upload a few files.
 1. Open [IAM](https://console.aws.amazon.com/iam/home).
-1. Search an IAM role with a name equal to the `IamRole` output of your CloudFormation stack.
+1. Search an IAM role with a name equal to the `IamRole` output of your terraform.
 1. Add an inline policy to your IAM role.
 1. Make sure you are logged into the SSH bastion host.